H2CO3/Sparkling/doc/tutorial.md

 You can create named and anonymous functions with the `function` keyword:

-    /* named functions are globally accessible */ function square(x)
+    /* functions created by a function statement are globally accessible */ function square(x)
     {
         return x * x;
     }

-    /* in contrast, unnamed functions have local scope */ var fn = function(x) {
+    /* in contrast, lambda functions (function expressions) have local scope */ var fn = function(x) {
         return x + 1;
     };

-Named functions are only allowed at file scope.
-Unnamed functions are allowed everywhere, but due to an ambiguity in the grammar, at program scope, a statement starting with the `function` keyword will always be assumed to introduce a named function (function statement).
-If you want unnamed functions (function expressions) at program scope, put them inside parentheses:
+Function statements are only allowed at file scope.
+Lambda functions are allowed everywhere, but due to an ambiguity in the grammar, at program scope, a statement starting with the `function` keyword will always be assumed to introduce a global function (function statement).
+If you want named or unnamed function _expressions_ at program scope, put them inside parentheses:

     (function (x) {
         return x * x;